MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-cloud-hybrid-searchroadmap.md

    **SPOTenantPortalUrl** is the URL of your company's or organization's SharePoint portal, and **CloudSsaID** is the name of the cloud SSA that you created earlier.

 7. When prompted, use one of the following admin roles to sign in your Office 365 tenant:
-   - Global Administrator
+   - Global Admin
-   - Application Administrator
+   - Application Admin
-   - Cloud Application Administrator
+   - Cloud Application Admin

 ## Set up search architecture in SharePoint Server for cloud hybrid search
 <a name="BKMK_SetupSearchArch"> </a>